dmusev/meanFromScratch/README.md

 Tried to include some Es6 standards.

-DO NOT forget to replace your db configurations in config/db.js !
+DO NOT forget to :
+- replace your db configurations in config/db.js
+- replace current session module for production use

 Per type architecture

 ## Installation